rsradulescu/IFCO-data-engineering-solution-test/README.md

 ---------
 Add quality scripts
 - some of the company names seems same, I consider to get similar name as the same company, with a new column name.
+- all the contact_data should have [] to be a list
 - modeling